vbarbarosh/authwall/docs/config.md

 With `AUTHWALL_MAILER=auto` (the default), Mailjet is selected automatically when all three are set and Resend is not configured.

 > [!WARNING]
-> If `AUTHWALL_MAILER=mailjet` is requested explicitly without all three, startup aborts with `mailer.provider=mailjet requires mailer.mailjet.key, mailer.mailjet.secret, and mailer.mailjet.from`.
+> If `AUTHWALL_MAILER=mailjet` is requested explicitly without all three, Authwall refuses to start.

 Obtain credentials from Mailjet → Account Settings → API Key Management.